-B.S. degree: BIOL 1014, 1024, 4042, 4001, two courses from 3034, 4053, 4063, and additional hours to total thirty hours in the department.
-Molecular Techniques (4042) is a co requisite for either Cell and Molecular Biology or Genetics, whichever is taken first.
-A minor of at least twenty hours must be completed in another department in chemistry, computer science, mathematics, or physics.
-Experimental Research (4001) is waived upon completion of Senior Thesis for those participating in the Honors Program.
+B.S. degree: BIOL 1014, 1024, 4001, two courses from 3014, 4054, 4064, and additional BIOL hours to total thirty hours in the department.
+Additionally, eight hours of chemistry are required.
+A minor of at least twenty hours must be completed in Chemistry, Computer Science, Mathematics, Physics or Psychology.
+Experimental Research (4001) is waived upon completion of lab-based Senior Thesis for those participating in the Honors Program.

-B.A. degree: BIOL 1014, 1024, at least sixteen additional hours in the department including a minimum of twelve Junior-Senior hours.
+B.A. degree: BIOL 1014, 1024, at least 16 additional hours in the department including a minimum of 12 Junior-Senior hours.
+Additionally, eight hours of chemistry are required.
+A CAC-O course in any discipline is required.